adgut1509/ProjektZaliczeniowy/docs/parent1/child3.md

 # **What are bilingual files in CAT tools**

 Bilingual files are produced by CAT tools.
 They contain the source text and the target translation.
 They can be in various file formats, including .xliff and .sdlxliff.
-Once opened and modified in a different CAT tool, the bilingual files might be exported to their original format.
+Once opened and modified in a different CAT tool, bilingual files might be exported to their original format.

 # **Bilingual files in memoQ translator pro**